Kvtulder/Programmeer-project/PROCESS.md

 ## day 2

 ### Design
 Starting to implement the design.
-I found out that the proposed pie chart library (Any chart for android) is'nt free.
+I found out that the proposed pie chart library (Any chart for android) isn't free.
 So im currently looking for alternatives.
 Currently looking at MPAndroidChart.

 ### API